 Power supply notes: Power is available 24 hours a day.

 Communications: There is cell phone reception at the Serengeti Sopa Lodge and an internet café which charge US$4 for half an hour.
 WiFi is available in the main areas but not in the rooms.

 TV & radio: The Serengeti Sopa Lodge has a TV room with satellite television

 Malarial protection recommended: Yes

 Medical care: The Serengeti Sopa Lodge has a doctor on site which is free of charge.
-They also have links to flying doctors.
+They also have links to flying doctors for more serious cases.

 Dangerous animals: High Risk

-Security measures: There are 12 askaris (guards) dotted around the property and are on duty 24 hours.
+Security measures: There are 12 askaris (guards) dotted around the property and on duty 24 hours a day.
 Guests are escorted to their rooms at night in case of wildlife wandering around.
-A Tanapa ranger is permanently located at the lodge.
+A Tanapa (Tanzanian National Parks) ranger is permanently located at the lodge.

 Fire safety: There are fire extinguishers dotted around the main areas and between rooms.
-There is also an evacuation card in all the rooms with an assembly point indicated.
+Evacuation cards are posted in all the rooms with the assembly point indicated.
 There is also a fire-break around the lodge.